exfalsoquodlibet/messy_CRQAexpm/README.md

 # messy_CRQAexpm
 This repository contains a rather messy version of the codes used to pre-process and apply crqa to the linguistic data of my Experiment 4 / Chapter 5 ("Social impression and lexical convergence") in my PhD Thesis.

-A clean version will follow.
+A cleaner annotated version will follow (hopefully) soon.

 The order of use is: